Immersive Animation for World Autism Awareness Week

 It was an absolute pleasure to work with The Like Minded on our immersive animation for World Autism Awareness Week 2019.
 They worked brilliantly with our insight group of autistic people and family members to ensure that the film was authentic, sensitive and engaging for the public.
 We had amazingly positive feedback on the film and would recommend the agency to any charity wanting to create a community-led, accessible film.

 In order to create an animation that would accurately depict the experiences of an autistic person, we worked closely with Autistica and their supporters.

 Together we conducted surveys and a focus group of autistic children, adults and the parents of profoundly autistic children to provide specific guidance and insight.

 This insight formed the spine of our concept and informed our choices across the entire creative process, from lighting to sound design.

 We received continued feedback from the group throughout the animation process to ensure that the final output was highly accurate.
 The animation itself was lent further authenticity with a voiceover provided by the autistic actor Jules Robertson, star of Holby City.

 To create an immersive, sensory experience for the viewer, we combined a range of audio and visual techniques.
-Driven by insights provided by our research, one such technique was the use of moving textures, scribbles and patterns.
+Driven by insights provided by our research, one such technique was the use of dynamic textures; moving scribbles and patterns.